Scots Church, Sydney: New church (1929–present)

 By the 1990s, there were questions over the building's future, and its owner, the Presbyterian Church of New South Wales, initiated a series of redevelopment proposals.
 By 1998, when the last tenants were evicted, it was home to an 80-person congregation, which was forced to move to a church in Devonshire Street, artists and community groups, who were confined to the first two floors, with the upper storeys having been closed for some years.
 By the time of its eventual redevelopment, it had undergone several years of disuse and had been deconsecrated.
-In 1992, the church proposed to immediately demolish the building and build an 18-storey office complex, which met with strong council opposition and a trade union "green ban" and eventually did not proceed.
+In 1992, the church proposed to immediately demolish the building and build an 18-storey office complex, which met with strong Sydney City Council opposition and a trade union "green ban" and eventually did not proceed.
 In 1995, it was proposed to develop 13-storey office complex behind the existing facade, which collapsed when the intended tenant, the private training institute Australian Academy, withdrew from the proposal.
 Proposals continued throughout the remainder of the 1990s.
-In 2001, building owners the Presbyterian Church of New South Wales sold the then-disused church site to a subsidiary of developer Westpoint Corporation, retaining a strata title over the existing church building, which was to be retained in any redevelopment.
+In 2001, the Presbyterian Church of New South Wales sold the then-disused church site to a subsidiary of developer Westpoint Corporation, retaining a strata title over the existing church building, which was to be retained in any redevelopment.
 It was eventually redeveloped in 2005, with 148 apartments built on top of the existing church.
 The restoration, funded by the redevelopment, faced challenges due to the building's disused state: contractors responsible for the renovation described "leaky ceilings, crumbling sandstone and damaged timber and metalwork", and having to sift through the contents of a floor "strewn with rubbish", among other issues.
-The restoration won the MBA Construction Awards restoration of a historic building up to $5 million award in 2006.
+The restoration won the 2006 MBA Construction Award for restoration of an historic building up to $5 million and the 2006 RAIA NSW Multiple Housing Award.

-A new "Trinitarian, Bible-Based, Presbyterian" church began operating in the Scots Church building in 2017.
+After several years without an active congregation, a new multi-generational multi-cultural church began in 2017.

 Description

 Scots Church, located opposite Wynyard Park, diagonally opposite St Phillip's Church, has three main components: The Assembly Hall, secondary meeting halls and offices for use by the church, and office space for general leasing.
 The Assembly Hall is a large, two storey, elliptical space of unique design located in the middle of the building and occupying the full width of the site.
-The facade is designed in Gothic style with ashlar sandstone and a granite base.
+The facade is designed in Inter-War Gothic Revival style with ashlar sandstone and a granite base.
 It comprises five floors with a raised central section of six floors on the north and south facade.
 The long elevation is divided into three bays separated by recessed courts.
 Each bay is divided into three divisions.
 The lower two floors have arched windows with the recessed bays marked by pediments.
 The upper facade comprises a series of tripartite flathead windows, with bay divisions expressed by buttresses.
 Gothic detailing in the form of gargoyles, quatrefoil tracery, and sandstone proliferate.